maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 \- [Basic color schemes - Introduction to Color Theory][Color Theory]

-Applying our colors is a practicing trial and error.

-Appendix 5, [Inspirational Sites][]
+Like selecting a typeface, applying a color palette is a practice in trial and error.
+Before you begin, it's helpful to revisit the [Inspirational Sites][] appendix.

+I like to create different renditions in different branches.
+It's okay to move your information blocks around, even reinvent the flow.

+After some heavy experimentation here are two ideas I came up with:

 Branding